US STOCKS-Defensive stocks extend rally as caution sets in

 By Rodrigo Campos

-The S&P 500 is on track to post its best monthly performance since October 2011 and its best January since 1997 as investors poured $55 billion in new cash into stock mutual funds and exchange-traded funds in January, the biggest monthly inflow on record.
+The S&P 500 is on track to post its best monthly performance since October 2011 as investors poured $55 billion in new cash into stock mutual funds and exchange-traded funds in January, the biggest monthly inflow on record.

-Among rising defensive shares, which are companies relatively immune to economic swings, were drugmaker Pfizer, up 1.2 percent to $27.16 after posting earnings and AT&T, 1.5 percent higher at $34.64.
+Among rising defensive shares, which are companies relatively immune to economic swings, were drugmaker Pfizer, up 1.2 percent to $27.16 and AT&T, 1.5 percent higher to $34.64.

+The S&P hovered near 1,500, and market technicians say the benchmark is at a turning point which will determine if the index will keep moving higher or find it difficult to break through, resulting in a move lower in the near term.

 “Cyclicals were moving very nicely, now you see balance with some of the defensives.
 Many managers use that as an internal hedge in equity portfolios,” said Quincy Krosby, market strategist at Prudential Financial in Newark, New Jersey.